 Jul 26, 2023

 Since the IRA is almost entirely comprised of tax credits, it is not possible to say how much government spending it will ultimately unleash – it depends how many projects get built.
 Estimates vary wildly.
 The Congressional Budget Office (CBO) initially forecast US$391 billion between 2023-2032.
 Analysis by Goldman Sachs suggests total government outlay of three times that amount, about US$1.2 trillion, as lower-carbon products and technologies take market share and attract capital spending.
 Princeton University’s Zero Lab’s REPEAT analysis suggests the incremental boost to capital investment in green-energy supply-related infrastructure could be c.US$1.7 trillion, or four times the CBO’s forecast (see Figure 1).
-We believe the CBO figure is a significant underestimate, given the attractive economics of many lower- carbon solutions, particularly against a backdrop of relatively high energy costs.
+Our guess is the CBO figure is a significant underestimate, given the attractive economics of many lower carbon solutions, particularly against a backdrop of relatively high energy costs.
 But whatever the final total, the IRA puts a lot more cash on the table for climate-solutions companies.

 Figure 1: Projected annual capital investment in US energy-supply rated infrastructure